LSU-UE4/UE5-Level-Design/double-jump/README.md

 <img src="https://via.placeholder.com/1000x4/45D7CA/45D7CA" alt="drawing" height="4px"/>

 Now we are going to figure out how high the player can jump for getting onto platforms.
 This is our core mechanic so it is important to be happy with this and understand it better.
 Lets start by making a hole in a column to vertically jump through.
 This will give us information about the size of the portal to fit the player **and** the camera.
 We will do this for easy single jump, hard single jump, easy double jump and hard double jump.
-We also should add a double jump to the physics in the **ThirdPersonCharacter** blueprint.Lets get started.",
+We also should add a double jump to the physics in the **ThirdPersonCharacter** blueprint.
-    "image": "images/image_25.

 <br>